moughite/coding-challenge-swe/README.md

 ### Submitting

-1. Fork this repo and create a pull request.
+1. Fork this repo and send us your solutions.
 2. Notify Memberspot.

 ## Alternatives